NetWilliam/diffpng/README.md

 3. make default settings so it 'just works' for most ordinary situations
 4. use a large amount of regression test images (under test/ dir)
 5. the size of the test system is far larger than the program itself.

+long term goals:

+1. no pointers at all
+2. less than 1000 lines of code
+3. make fail-test run in less than 3 seconds.
+4. unicode filenames under windows(TM)
+5. 'just works' paralellism

 ####modifications of Yee's & Myint's perceptual diff